WillPower3309/dotfiles/README.md

 ### Notes ###
 - Use Breeze Dark as KDE look and feel theme to get transparent right click menus
 - Must have splash screen set to "None" in KDE settings, otherwise i3/feh will take a long time to set wallpaper
+- Remember to remove KDE shortcuts to avoid conflict with i3 shortcuts
 - GTK / Electron Global Menu Support:
    - `sudo pacman -S appmenu-gtk-module appmenu-gtk-module`
    - `sudo pacman -S appmenu-gtk-module libdbusmenu-glib`